 The proportion of high school seniors who have consumed alcohol within previous year is down (fig 2).4

-The proportion of high school seniors who have consumed alcohol within previous 30 days is down (fig 3).5
+And the proportion of high school seniors who have consumed alcohol within previous 30 days is down (fig 3).5

 The proportion of high school seniors who have recently consumed alcohol daily is down (fig 4).6